 FAQ about Gluten Free Coffee Cake

 To make a plain gluten-free coffee cake, just omit the peaches and blueberries.
 If you like, you can add a cinnamon sugar swirl to the cake though.
 Place half of the cake batter on the bottom of the pan.
 Combine 100 grams of brown sugar with 2 teaspoons of ground cinnamon and sprinkle evenly over the cake batter.
-Top with the remaining coffee cake batter and streusel.
+Top with the remaining cake batter and streusel.
 Bake as directed.

-To make an eggless gluten-free coffee cake I recommend replacing the butter with your favorite non-dairy butter (I do not recommend coconut oil) and using 3 tablespoons of aquafaba.
+To make an eggless gluten-free coffee cake I recommend replacing the butter with your favorite dairy-free butter (I do not recommend coconut oil) and using 3 tablespoons of aquafaba.
 You can also use a flax-egg to replace the egg.
 To make a flax egg combine 1 Tbsp flaxseed meal (ground raw flaxseed) and 2 .5 Tbsp water and allow to sit for 5 minutes before using in this recipe.
 I have not tested this recipe with an egg replacer

 Yes, you can bake this recipe in a 9×13 pan.
 Make sure to adjust baking times accordingly.